 ENVD 4500 PROFESSIONAL PRACTICE (3) SEM.
 3. Pr.
 ENVD 3000.
-This course will enable students to learn elements of professional communication; create persuasive portfolio of their work; and to seek, and prepare for, internship and job opportunities.
+Enable students to learn elements of professional communication; create persuasive portfolio of their work; and to seek, and prepare for, internship and job opportunities.

 ENVD 4970 SPECIAL TOPICS IN ENVIRONMENTAL DESIGN (3) LEC.
-3. Topics include: digital production, portfolio making and design thinking.
-Course may be repeated for a maximum of 9 credit hours.
+3, AAB.
+0. Topics include: digital production, portfolio making and design thinking.

 ENVD 5030 STUDIES IN DESIGN THINKING AND ENTREPRENEURSHIP (3) SEM.
 3. Study and application of design and innovation thinking in entrepreneurship, with a special emphasis on social entrepreneurship.
 May count either ENVD 5030 or ENVD 6030.

 GDES 1110 FOUNDATION DRAWING (4) STU.
 8. Coreq.
 GDES 1210.
 PGDE majors only; school approval.
 Representational drawing with various media.
 Emphasis on accurate observation, pictorial organization, depiction of space as well as on concept development and creativity.